nathanvda/geoserver_migrations/README.md

 - define print-styles? is this possible through API?
 - maybe make it rails-independant?
 I can imagine people would want to manage geoserver migrations outside of rails?

+Practical:

+- I intend to use `HTTPClient` and my own (small) API library for now/for starting (because I use HTTPClient by preference)
+- there is a gem to consume geoserver API called [rgeoserver](https://github.com/sul-dlss/rgeoserver) but it uses `RestClient` instead but it seems wise to use that instead?
+Maybe adapt it to use `Faraday` so people can use any underlying http-library they like?